 No more budget worries for SMEs!
 Get government support with the '2026 Cloud Voucher'

-Are you hesitating because of the cost of penetration testing and attack surface management?
+Have you hesitated because of the cost of pentesting and attack surface management?

-It’s expensive, and you’ve likely felt unsure where or how to start.
+It may have seemed expensive, and you may not have known where or how to start.

 Item | Details |